-- Level design on 1 level including all asset creation & hazard implementation
+Level design including all asset creation & hazard implementation

-- Responsible for all marketing on project; taking it to Steam Greenlight & Early Access
+Responsible for all marketing on project; taking it to Steam Greenlight & indie showcases

 The Grid level I was responsible for creating, showing the light trails created by players early on in the game.